 Compromised Neurotransmitter Biochemistry:

 In a previous article published by The MINDD Foundation, the entire range of human neurotransmitters implicated in neurological conditions were discussed.
 A link to this article can be found here.
-Key neurotransmitters discussed include Acetyl Choline, Adrenalin, Dopamine, Gamma Amino Butyric Acid, Glutamine, Histamine, Noradrenalin and Serotonin.
+Key neurotransmitters discussed include Acetyl Choline, Adrenaline, Gamma Amino Butyric Acid, Glutamine, Histamine, Noradrenaline and Serotonin

 Key nutrients for neurological health: